tomography/tomoscan/docs/source/tomoScanApp.rst

 Beamline 6-BM
 -------------

-These are the files that are specific to the TomoScan6BM derived class used at APS beamline 6-BM-C Transmission X-ray Microscope (TXM).
+These are the files that are specific to the TomoScan6BM derived class used at APS beamline 6-BM.

 tomoScan_6BM.template
 ~~~~~~~~~~~~~~~~~~~~~